 They Cover You Up When You Lay Down

 You are typically the one taking care of everyone else in your family, but the moment your child makes a tiny gesture to take care of you is priceless.
-Whether you're laying on the couch for a quick break or you're sick, when your child brings over a blanket to cover you up it is so sweet.
+Whether you're laying on the couch for a quick break, or you're sick, when your child brings over a blanket to cover you up, it is so tender and sweet.
 Taking care of others is literally the definition of being a parent, so seeing that your child is learning to care for others lets you know they have compassion and the ability to be a great parent one day.

 They Enter Their Classroom and Start Talking to Everyone

 If you volunteer in your child's class, you get a new perspective on how they are doing socially.
 Michael K. shares that one of his most rewarding parenting moments is, "When you see your child flourishing as a social butterfly in the classroom, making friends with literally everyone, eager to help and support."
 Seeing that enthusiasm to be with other people and be genuinely nice to them, reminds you that you've raised a great little person who is amazing, even when you're not around.

 They Decide to Go to Bed on Their Own